 Stain your desktop whatever stain color you’d like.
 I chose Minwax 70012444 Wood Finish Penetrating Stain, quart, Dark Walnut (aff link) It matches my other furniture in that room and I just love how it makes the grain pop.

 Next, add some protection!
 I use Minwax Polycrylic Water Based Protective Finish, Satin (aff link) and absolutely love it!
 There is little odor and it doesn’t yellow like polyurethane can tend to, plus, it’s water-based which always mean super EASY clean up!
-I don’t know about you, but mineral spirits isn’t my favorite thing, so anytime I can use a good water-based product, I’m on it!
+Just use water!

 The satin finish on this just makes me smile.

-As before, you can find the leg attaching process in the video, but it’s pretty self-explanatory.
-So, once your poly is cured, flip your desktop over and attach the legs.
+Once the poly is cured, flip the desktop over and attach the legs.

 All done!
 See, wasn’t that easy?
 And it looks AWESOME!

 Here is my setup.
-Exactly, I mean, exactly what I needed to work on my signs!
+It is exactly, I mean, exactly what I needed to work on my signs!

-What I learned from this project is that sometimes your first idea isn’t always the one you end up making happen.
-And that’s totally okay!
+This project taught me that sometimes your first idea isn’t always the one you end up making happen, and that’s totally okay!
+Hairpin legs are easy to use, look great, and you can bet this will not be my last project using them.

 Alright friends, thanks for reading.
 Time for me to go paint some signs!
 Have a fantastic day!